joehahn/hivemind/README.md

 ### Generate game data:

-Hivemind is a turn-based game, each turn the hivemind chooses which fields that it will direct its numerous bees.
+Hivemind is a turn-based game, and during each turn the hivemind must determine to which of the available fields that the hivemind will send its many bees to.
 To illustrate, play a tiny game using 4 fields lasting 20 turns:
 ![](figs/yields.png)<br />

 Each line in the above shows each of the 4 bucket's fractional yields for the first 10 turns.